Repair reMarkable Cloud & Updates

 root@reMarkable:~# systemctl enable --now systemd-resolved

-…and the cloud sync immediatly started working again and flooding my inbox with queued delayed emails.
+…and the cloud sync immediately started working again and flooding my inbox with queued delayed emails.
 Success!

 Broken Firmware Updates

-I wanted to apply a software update to the tablet regardless, as I was already connected via SSH and reMarkable maybe already addressed this additional issue with their more recent version.
-So, I went into the settings, enabled updates and performed a search - yay it found one!
+I wanted to apply a software update to the tablet regardless, as I was already connected via SSH… So, I went into the settings, enabled updates and performed a search - yay it found one!
 But, after installing the update, the usual “reboot to apply software version xxx…” button did not show up and even a manual reboot did not change the software version.
 Attaching via SSH showed another issue in the journal of their fakeupdateengine_service:

 Jul 11 09:43:30 reMarkable fakeupdateengine_service[765]: PROGRESS 100 99353088 69 "3.27.3.0" 2 2 waveforms-3.27.3.0-rm2-public.tar.gz rawfile 2 0 {"0": {"VERSION" : "3.27.3.0"}}